LankeyBoard/RulesGraph/generalRules.md

 slug: HIDDEN-STATUS

 You cannot be seen and gain a +5 to attack Tests while hidden.
-Attacking, casting magic, or performing another noticeable act while hidden immediately triggers a Heart test to spot you from any nearby creatures.
+Attacking, casting magic, or performing another noticeable act while hidden immediately triggers a Heart Test to spot you from any nearby creatures.

 ### Fatigued